Figure skating at the 2014 Winter Olympics – Qualification: Qualification of nations

 Countries were able to qualify entries to the 2014 Winter Olympics in two ways.
-Most spots were allocated based on the results of the 2013 World Championships.
-At the event, countries were able to qualify up to three entries in each discipline according to the usual system in place; countries which earned multiple spots to the Olympics also earned multiple spots to the 2014 World Championships.
-Every discipline qualified separately.
+Most spots were allocated based on the results of the 2013 World Figure Skating Championships.
+There, countries were able to qualify up to three entries in each discipline according to a predetermined system.
+The results of the 2013 World Championships determined 83 total spots: 24 entries each in men's and women's singles, 16 in pairs, and 19 in ice dance.